complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 - YAML functionality is completely optional and modular
 - All YAML logic is implemented inline for optimal performance
 - The `YamlConvertible` concept provides compile-time type safety

+## Summary and Future Direction

+### Current Implementation Philosophy

+The shilos system, as implemented in C++20, represents a deliberate trade-off between ergonomics and correctness.
+The design choices made in this specification prioritize:

+1. **Zero-Cost Relocation**: The ability to relocate entire object graphs in memory without pointer updates
+2. **Memory Safety**: Strong compile-time guarantees about memory layout and lifetime management
+3. **Correctness**: Ensuring that the core concepts are sound and well-tested

+These priorities come at the cost of reduced ergonomics compared to standard C++ patterns.
+Developers working with the current implementation should expect:

+- More verbose construction patterns for regional types
+- Restrictions on stack allocation and copy/move operations
+- Explicit memory region management
+- Template-heavy interfaces for type safety

+### Long-Term Vision

+The current C++ implementation serves as a foundation for a future dedicated programming language that will:

+- Provide native syntax for regional types and memory regions
+- Eliminate many of the current ergonomic limitations
+- Offer stronger compile-time safety guarantees
+- Enable more sophisticated compiler optimizations
+- Maintain the core zero-cost-relocation property

+### Development Strategy

+The transition from C++ implementation to dedicated language will be guided by:

+- **Experience Gained**: Lessons learned from real-world usage of the C++ implementation
+- **Design Validation**: Confirmation that the memory region concept scales to complex applications
+- **Performance Verification**: Proof that zero-cost-relocation delivers the expected benefits
+- **Community Feedback**: Input from developers using the current implementation

+Until the dedicated language is available, the C++ implementation provides a practical tool for exploring the shilos programming model and building applications that benefit from zero-cost-relocation capabilities.